yaws-rs/book/src/opcode/accept.md

 # Accept

+Accept abstracts the underlying [io_uring::opcode::Accept](https://docs.rs/io-uring/latest/io_uring/opcode/struct.Accept.html).

-Single-shot Accept provides the source socket address and port within the completion.
+This Single-shot Accept provides the source socket address and port within the completion.

-If you either don't need the source address and / or port, consider using AcceptMulti instead.
+If you either don't need the source address and / or port, consider using the AcceptMulti instead.

+**Note**: This is being migrated to implement the OpCode + OpCompletion traits similar to EpollCtl.

 ## Submission